recursivefaults/recursivefaults.github.io/_posts/2021-02-02-when-to-stop-work.md

 Another interesting detail was that messages were going all over the world, which was a troubling.

 After several days of investigation the team uncovered a bug that resulted in all these abnormal messages.
-The problem was that the bug resulted in illegal messaging all over the world.
-Fines for each illegal message amounted to a bill of around $250k.
+The problem was that the bug resulted in potentially illegal messaging all over the world.
+The potential fines reached $250,000.

 When the money ran out, I stopped all work until we could understand this.